um-dsp/ProCapture/README.md

   Models are availabe to download [here](https://drive.google.com/drive/folders/1a0kdq4waz8SXU9gThsUmKsR0YTSuaEWO?usp=share_link).
 Once downloaded to `ProvML/models/' directory, the `model.txt' file has the model architecture details  of each model.
 - **Attacks**: ProvML supports the following attacks : <br />
   MNIST, CIFAR10: Fast Gradient Sign Method (FGSM), Projected Gradient Descent (PGD) <br />
-  CuckooTraces: Attack progressively flips up to first `n' 0 bits to 1 until it evades the model (we name this attack `CKO') <br />
+  CuckooTraces: Attack progressively flips up to first n 0 bits to 1 until it evades the model (we name this attack 'CKO') <br />
   EMBER => This attack progressively perturbs features within valid value ranges/options until the model changes its prediction from malware to benign (we call this attack `EMB') <br />

 ***